TheByteAttic/Q1/History/README.md

 This folder contains various bits of information on the history of Q1 machines.
 The highlight is Daniel Alroy's story (Daniel was the founder and president of Q1 corporation).
+Most of the documentation here has been scanned by the Technikum29 computer museum in Germany (<a href="https://technikum29.de/">https://technikum29.de/</a>)